colejarczyk/doc/api/campaign.rst

 Example
 ^^^^^^^

-To see the first page of all campaigns in CSV file format, use the method below:
+To see the first page of all campaigns in CSV file format,, use the method below:

 .. code-block:: bash